Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/LoyaltyConnectApi.md

 <a name="deleteLoyaltyConnect"></a>
 # **deleteLoyaltyConnect**
-> deleteLoyaltyConnect(memberReferenceId, loyaltyConnectReferenceId, xMerchantKey)
+> deleteLoyaltyConnect(xMerchantKey, memberReferenceId, loyaltyConnectReferenceId)

 Disconnects a specific payment card and Loyalty ID for a member

-Delete a specific Loyalty ID and payment card connection for a member based on the unique reference key for the connection.
+Returns the Loyalty ID and payment card details for a member if the Loyalty ID exists as connected Delete a specific Loyalty ID and payment card connection for a member based on the unique reference key for the connection.

 ### Example
 ```java